-Course number:(BA)MAN566E
+Course number: (BA)MAN566E

-Name of Course Credit Name of Professor
+Name of Professor

-Service Marketing A [M] 2 credits 張 巧韵 CHANG Connie
+CHANG, Chiao-Yun Connie

 The rapid growth of the service industry has generated a significant number of job opportunities.
 As many graduates may seek jobs in the service industry, it is vital for students to acquire knowledge of this new field in addition to the traditional product-based models of marketing.
 Indeed, services marketing, which was once a small academic field, has become a thriving area of activity with equally flourishing research effort in both academia and business.